May 15, 2025

 Posted August 10, 2015 by admin

 Each year, about 1.7 million Americans develop a new traumatic brain injury (TBI).
-In many cases, diagnosing these injuries can be a complicated, difficult process, as it can take weeks or even months to determine the severity of a TBI and, consequently, figure out the best treatments for it.
+In many cases, diagnosing these injuries can be a complicate, difficult process, as it can take weeks or even months to determine the severity of a TBI and, consequently, figure out the best treatments for it.

-In the near future, however, this may no longer be a problem, as researchers at the Johns Hopkins University School of Medicine have recently published a study finding that a simple blood test may be sufficient to diagnose the severity of TBIs.
+In the near future, however, this may no longer be a problem, as researchers at the Johns Hopkins University School of Medicine have recently publish a study finding that a simple blood test may be sufficient to diagnose the severity of TBIs.

 Traditionally, when people seek emergency medical care for brain injuries, they are given CT scans, which can show if a brain is bleeding.
 However, these scans have not been effective at pinpointing brain damage that exists independent of bleeding.